 Led by an expert on Eastern Europe, Nina Wieda, this Conversation will introduce participants to the ancient mysteries of the Amber Road Trade Route.
 Designed to inspire curiosity as well as future travels, participants will come away with an increased knowledge of the region’s spectacular history.

 Nina Wieda is a native of the Caucasus living in Chicago, USA.
-She holds a PhD in Slavic from Northwestern University and an MA in Nationalism Studies from Central European University.
-She worked as a newspaper journalist in the Caucasus and wrote her Master's thesis about the Northern Caucasus region.
-She teaches at Northwestern University near Chicago.
+She holds a Ph.D. in Slavic from Northwestern University and an MA in Nationalism Studies from Central European University.
+Nina also has experience in journalism, advertising, and consumer research – her writing has been published in three languages.
+She wrote her Master's thesis about the Northern Caucasus region.
+Dr. Wieda currently teaches at Northwestern University near Chicago.